quincyjo/scala-json-path/README.md

 ### Union String Quotes

-As quotes are only respected (or rather ignored) if immediately following a selector opening bracket (`[`]) or a selector closing bracket (`]`), individual values of a union selector or not quoted.
+As quotes are only respected (or rather ignored) if immediately following a selector opening bracket (`[`]) or a selector closing bracket (`]`), individual attributes of a union selector or not quoted.
 In this library, each individual selector within the union has its own quotations and escaps handled individually.